mmwind/zFreePapers/README.md

-#About
+# About

 ZFreePapers is a scientific papers downloader add-on for Firefox.
 Add-on inserts "Download free" button in Siam, Springer, etc sytes.
-Papers are obtained from Sci-hub and libgen projects.
+Papers are obtained from Sci-hub and libgen databases.

-#Acknowledgement
+# Acknowledgement

 Icon made by Icon Pond from www.flaticon.com